35 Comments

 Tamara's avatar

-The homeowners is a real issue, for sure.
+The homeowners are a real issue, for sure.

 Expand full comment